data-readiness/data-readiness/index.md

 - Q: Why is this the right time for this new idea?
   A: "We are trying to reflect the new reality that much data (indeed the majority) is now collected by happenstance, and this data needs very different treatment from data that is actively acquired.
-Both those who are acquiring the data need to be cognisant of the challenges, as well as those who are making decisions about the data and how it will be used in analysis. "
+Those who are acquiring the data need to be cognisant of the challenges, as well as those who are making decisions about the data and how it will be used in analysis. "
 ---